-I received my Novice license, WN2TVU in 1973, about a year after my discharge from the U.S. Navy and upgraded to General in June 1975.
+I received my Novice license, WN2TVU in late 1973, about a year after my discharge from the U.S. Navy and upgraded to General in 1975.

 While serving in the U.S. Navy I learned CW at the Naval Communications Training Center (NCTC) at Corry Field in Pensacola, Fla.
 After six months of intensive training we graduated, able to copy 18 "groups" (comprising of 5 letters and/or numbers each) per minute on a manual typewriter, also known as a "mill."
 For the next 3 1/2 years I copied all manner of CW as an intercept operator, then known as a "Communication Technicians" (CTR) first onboard the U.S.S.
 Oxford in Vietnam, followed by tours at the U.S. Naval Communications Station in Rota, Spain and finally Homestead, Fla.
 Some of the CW we copied was 1st rate, while some was almost uncopyable, but all of it was fun trying.
 Nowadays it's all digital communications with little, if any, CW used anymore.

-After receiving my Novice ticket, I was active for about 20 years & then went QRT for almost as long.
+After getting my ticket I was very active for about 20 years & then went QRT for almost as long.

 Chasing DX & contesting are my two favorite activities, but I spend a fair amount of time rag chewing & trying to get my CW speed back up where it was 20 years ago.

 Contest Results - Always Single Op., Unassisted, Low Power (100 watts).